pierreDev33/crawler.ninja/README.md

 - retry40* instead of 404.

 0.2.0
-- Add support for external Crawler DB/Store like Redis.
+- Add support for external Crawler DB/Store like Redis or any kind of Database.
 - Build a Redis Store (external module).
--
+- Add support for a more robust request queue.
+The current implementation is based on async.queue.
+Now, it is possible to replace this request queue by another one.
+- Build a Redis Job Queue (external module).